Miserlou/Zappa/README.md

         "delete_zip": true, // Delete the local zip archive after code updates "django_settings": "your_project.production_settings", // The modular path to your Django project's settings.
 For Django projects only.
-        "domain": "yourapp.yourdomain.com", // Required if you're using a domain "events": [
+        "domain": "yourapp.yourdomain.com", // Required if you're using a domain "environment_variables": {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app.
+See also "remote_env_file".
+Default {}.
+        "events": [
             {   // Recurring events
                 "function": "your_module.your_recurring_function", // The function to execute